INTRODUCING THE MILLENNIUM OCEANS PRIZE

 Presented by MCN and the Remmer Family Foundation

-The Millennium Oceans Prize is returning for its fourth year to support and celebrate students who are passionate about conserving, protecting, and sustainably using oceans, seas, and marine water and life.
+The Millennium Oceans Prize is returning for its fifth year to support and celebrate students who are passionate about conserving, protecting, and sustainably using oceans, seas, and marine water and life.

 2018 Millennium Oceans Prize Recipients